Cold storage: traders shift oil products out of tanks as short-term demand soars

 Three traders told Reuters they have cut the amount of oil they hold in tanks or decided not to renew storage contracts in the past year.

 A shift away from storage could potentially be bad news for tank operators running in the region like the Netherlands' Vopak and Oiltanking, a subsidiary of Hamburg-based Marquard & Bahls.
-Oiltanking declined comment.
+Oiltanking declined comment, while Vopak did not immediately reply to a request for comment.

 "Storage in this backwardated market makes no sense as we won't be able to recoup the costs to store the oil," said a Singapore-based trader in middle distillates, a group of oil products including gasoil and jet fuel.